Academic Curriculum

 We understand that engaging your child in further study at home can be a challenge, but we believe it is crucial in teaching children to challenge their expectations of what they can achieve, developing them into ambitious, motivated students with the desire to succeed.

-BLP helps our pupils develop their awareness of how they learn and what they need to practise to improve in each key learning habit.
+Metacognition helps our pupils develop their awareness of how they learn and what they need to practise to improve in each key learning habit.
+This creates a learning friendly classroom culture, encouraging your child to be an innovative, confident, curious and independent learner.

 Read more